crispinprojects/notification-tester/README.md

 ### Testing

 Sending notification using libnotify works on both Debian GNOME (Wayland) and Debian Budgie(X11).
-The library libnotiy is an implementation of the [Desktop Notifications Specification](https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html) which provides support for GTK and Qt applications and is ***desktop independent***.
+The library libnotify is an implementation of the [Desktop Notifications Specification](https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html) which provides support for GTK and Qt applications and is ***desktop independent***.
 The library libnotify sends desktop notifications to a notification daemon (server).
 To use it you need to install the development files for the library i.e. the libnotify-dev package.

 ```
 sudo apt install libnotify-dev